woylie/.github/SECURITY.md

 Please do not report security vulnerabilities through public GitHub issues, discussions, or pull requests, or any other public means.

+Instead, draft a new security advisory at https://github.com/woylie/{repo}/security/advisories/new.

-Instead, use one of these private communication channels:
+You can also reach out privately via one of these channels:

 - [Keybase](https://keybase.io/woylie)
 - [Contact form](https://mathiaspolligkeit.com)